- Plesk for Windows

 PLESK_WARN: Warning: Unable to determine the TCP port number used by Microsoft SQL server '.\\MSSQLSERVER2014': TCP/IP protocol is not enabled in the server network configuration or the server is configured to use dynamic TCP ports.

 To allow your customers to automatically configure firewall for remote database access, manually configure the SQL server to listen on a specific fixed TCP port.

-The following error appears in Event Viewer > Plesk:
+Error in Event Viewer > Plesk:

 CONFIG_TEXT: SQL Server Network Interfaces: Error Locating Server/Instance Specified [xFFFFFFFF].
 A network-related or instance-specific error has occurred while establishing a connection to SQL Server.
 Server is not found or not accessible.
 Check if instance name is correct and if SQL Server is configured to allow remote connections.
 For more information see SQL Server Books Online.
 Login timeout expired

 sauser in Tools & Settings > Database Servers:

 PLESK_ERROR: Error: The test connection to the database server has failed because of network problems:

 Try to establish connection failed

 MS SQL Server is not configured to use static ports.